typesupply/opentype-cookbook/readme.md

 - show the general structure of a .fea file
 - show how these things are combined
 - note that the first lookup is implied
+- give an overview of how to approach complex features (think of it abstractly)

 # Common Features And Techniques